Best Golf Resorts In The Northeast/New England - Golf Digest

 Galloway, N.J.

 Adjacent to Seaview's venerable hotel is the Pines 18, carved from dense pine forest by architects William Flynn and William Gordon.
-Across the highway is the Bay Course, a Donald Ross links-like layout overlooking Reeds Bay and Atlantic City.
+Across the highway is the Bay Course, a Donald Ross links-like layout overlooking Reeds Bay and Atlantic City, which hosts an annual LPGA Tour event.

 More Information